Bonekyaw/react-native-expo/README.md

 #### Is setting up my environment required?

 > Setting up your environment is not required if you're using a Framework.
-With a React Native Framework, you don't need to setup Android Studio or XCode as a Framework will take care of building the native app for you.
+With Expo Framework, you don't need to setup Android Studio or XCode as a Framework will take care of building the native app for you.
 >
 > If you have constraints that prevent you from using a Framework, or you'd like to write your own Framework, then setting up your local environment is a requirement.
 After your environment is set up, learn how to get started without a framework.

 But my recommendation is that you should set up if possible.
-Then you can build your app using eas-build as well as xcode or android studio.
+Then you can build your app using not only eas-build but also xcode or android studio.

-See [here](https://docs.expo.dev/deploy/build-project/) to learn how to deploy.
+See [here](https://docs.expo.dev/tutorial/eas/introduction/) to learn how to deploy.

 #### How to run Starter Kits

-First of all, you should git clone.
+First of all, you should clone it from my github.

 ```bash
 git clone https://github.com/Bonekyaw/react-native-expo.git